roweno-heijmans/roweno.academic-kickstart/content/publication/LinkingCapAndTrade.md

 abstract = "The question in which we are interested is how a market inhabited by multiple agents, about whom we are differentially uncertain, and who trade goods the use of which imposes a negative effect on others, is to be ideally regulated.
 We show that a priori asymmetric uncertainty, when combined with a posteriori observed outcomes, is a rich source of information that can be used to reduce aggregate uncertainty.
 The observation implies that whereas asymmetric information usually entails a cost on welfare, it can help achieve greater efficiency in regulation." abstract_short = ""

-title = "Regulating Global Externalities" date = "2019-01-10"
+title = "Linking Cap-and-Trade Schemes Under Asymmetric Uncertainty" date = "2019-01-10"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.